KASultana/aes128-axi-lite-hw-accelerator-zyboz7/README.md

 ---

-## License
 ## Third-party components
-This project integrates an MIT-licensed AES-128 VHDL core (see `hardware/rtl/aes128key.vhd` and `THIRD_PARTY_NOTICES.md`) and focuses on AXI-Lite integration and HW/SW performance benchmarking on ZYBO Z7.
+Some parts of this project (notably the AES VHDL core) may be based on MIT-licensed online resources and focuses on AXI-Lite integration and HW/SW performance benchmarking on ZYBO Z7.